|

 placed in the appropriate settled status.

-compensation paid after the effective settlement date is declared an
+Ensure any compensation paid after the effective settlement date is

-overpayment, including any payment for permanent partial disability unless
+declared an overpayment, including any payment for permanent partial disability

-receipt of the AG closing documents in the LSS mailbox; LSS Support staff
+receipt of the AG closing documents in the LSS mailbox, LSS staff will:

 a.
 Forward